 Abusing morphine can leave you with a harmful drug dependency that is only exacerbated by alcohol use.
-When you mix two depressants like this, the effects of each drug are multiplied exponentially, destroying your body in more ways than one.
-Combining these drugs causes severe central nervous system depression, the side effects of which can start with difficulty breathing and lead to overdose, coma and death.
+When you mix two depressants like this, the effects of each drug are multiplied exponentially.
+Combining these drugs causes severe central nervous system depression, the side effects of which can start with difficulty breathing and lead to overdose, coma, and death.

-This is a deadly gamble that isn’t worth the risk.
 If you find yourself dependent on morphine, don’t start drinking — it will only make matters worse.
 Instead, reach out to someone who’s been in your shoes and knows how to get you the help you deserve.
-Intake coordinators at The Recovery Village are ready and waiting for your call, and will do everything they can to ensure you are empowered to quit drugs for good.
+Intake coordinators at The Recovery Village are ready and waiting for your call, and will do everything they can to ensure you are empowered to stop using morphine for good.

 What Is Morphine?

 Named after the Greek god of dreams, morphine is a powerful opioid compound derived from the poppy plant.
-This narcotic is considered the gold standard for pain killers, often used in the emergency room and prescribed post-surgery.
-Taken as a tablet or injected in a liquid form, morphine blocks your body’s pain receptors and depresses the central nervous system to produce euphoric feelings.
-However, taken outside of the guidance of a doctor, morphine can be just as addictive — and potentially life-threatening — as any other opioid.
+This narcotic is considered the gold standard for pain killers and is often used in the emergency room and prescribed for post-surgery.
+Taken as a tablet or injected in a liquid form, morphine blocks your body’s pain receptors and depresses the central nervous system to produce feelings of euphoria.
+However, taken outside of the guidance of a doctor, morphine can be just as addictive — and potentially life-threatening — like any other opioid.

 What Are the Side Effects of Morphine and Alcohol?

-There’s a reason clinicians forbid drinking for anyone taking opioids like morphine.
-The effects of opiates are magnified by ingesting ethyl alcohol, and too many drinks can actually speed up morphine metabolism to the point where the user’s life is endangered.
-If you take these two substances simultaneously, you can expect to experience side effects like:
+There’s a reason clinicians forbid drinking for anyone taking opioids, including morphine.
+The effects of opiates are magnified by ingesting ethyl alcohol, and too many drinks can actually speed up morphine metabolism to the point where the individual’s life is endangered.
+Anyone who takes these two substances simultaneously can expect to experience side effects like: